 Robots are bringing automation and efficiency to manufacturing more each year.
 By 2019, over 1.4 million new industrial robots will be installed in factories worldwide.
 Today’s robots are highly capable of exhibiting human traits such as dexterity and memory, making them a good fit for manufacturing tasks.
 Plus, contrary to popular belief, robots aren’t necessarily replacing human workers.
 In many sectors, the number of employees increases parallel to the growth of robotic automation.
 Cutting production costs improves market prices, which increases demand and the need for more workers.

 Another example of automation, 3D printing is replacing traditional labor-intensive fabrication methods.
 The “3D printing revolution” as a buzzword has come and gone in the consumer space, but in the industrial and professional realms, 3D printing is thriving.
 By 2023, the industry is expected to grow 25% to be worth over $32 billion.
-Each year brings a new innovation in 3D printing for end-use products: metal 3D printing produces objects that once had to be machined by hand, while Digital Composite Manufacturing creates fully optimized composites within hours, no fabrication required.
+Each year brings a new innovation in 3D printing for end-use products: metal 3D printing produces objects that once had to be machined by hand, while Digital Composite Manufacturing creates fully optimized composites within hours.